twitter facebook

 Class One always love being out and about and we enjoy lots of walks around our beautiful village.

 We encourage a deep care for our world and people from all cultures and faiths.
 We look to help and reach out to those who need us from a very early age.
+We love to meet people in our local community and enjoy spending time with residents who can tell a story or two about Allington now and then.

 What do we get up to in spring?

-We find out about new life and spring through our "Allington Alive!" and "Gardeners' World" topics.
 We do lots of gardening and planting seeds and beans.
 We watch them germinate and grow into different flowering plants.
 We have great days out and plenty of outdoor learning and walks around the locality, where we look for signs of spring and do some bulb planting or litter picking to help people in our community.
 We work very closely with our friends in the Church Council, and we often visit the church to see the Council members, do some gardening or simply enjoy a drink and a biscuit in the beautiful church.
 Take a look at some of our photographs to see what we get up to.

 What do we get up to during the summer?